tsx0314/tp/docs/DeveloperGuide.md

 ## Appendix: Requirements
 # Product Scope
 **Project Direction**
-- Food Supplies Tracker: Main function is to track expiry dates and storage area of foods as to minimise food shortage.
+- Food Supply Tracker: Main function is to track expiry dates and storage area of foods as to minimise food shortage.

 - **Target user profile:**